0xpuck/amazon_scraper/README.md

 ## Features

 - Search products by term and category on Amazon UK.
 - Filter results by a keyword.
-For example, you can search for "Intel NUC" in the "computers" category and filter the results by "i7".
+For example, you can search for "Intel NUC" in the "computers" cateory and filter the results by "i7".
 One keyword per search is supported for now.
+- **Exception Keywords Filter**: Exclude products containing specific keywords from the scraped results.
+For example, you can exclude products containing the word "refurbished" from the results.
 - Pagination support to scrape multiple pages of search results.
 - **Deduplication Filter**: Ensures that the output contains only unique product listings.
 The deduplication filter inherently removes multiple occurrences of the same sponsored links, ensuring unique listings in the output.
 - Save results to a CSV file.